ThiagoHardt/thiago-hardt-portfolio/README.md

 - The site has a navbar that sticks to the top of the page, making the navigation easy and intuitive.

 - In mobile version, the navbar contracts into a collapsible button to avoid cluttering the screen.
+- The navigation is easy and objective with clear headings on top of every section.
  **As a visitor, I want to find previous projects that the developer has been part of.**
 **As a visitor, I want to download the developer’s CV.**
 **As a visitor, I want to contact the developer.**